Chad–China relations: Development

-China's Role in the Chad-Sudan Conflict
+China's role in the Chad–Sudan conflict

 In 2006, Chadian rebels backed by Sudan almost succeeded in ousting the Deby government.
 Although the rebels denied that they were linked to China, they carried weapons supplied by China to Sudan.
 In August 2006, as Chad resumed relations with China, Taiwan publicly stated that Chad reestablished relations with China because of the proxy war with Sudan.
 Minister of Foreign Affairs James Huang said that President Idriss Déby of Chad had engaged in secret meetings with China to ask for intervention in the conflict on its border.
 Upon resuming relations with Chad, China proclaimed that it supported Chad's efforts to safeguard sovereignty and promote economic development.
 Over time, as Chinese assets increased in Chad, it became more vulnerable to regional instability.
 In 2008, another coup attempt by rebels backed by Sudan forced the evacuation of over 210 Chinese nationals from the capital.
 China assumed a diplomatic role to improve Chad-Sudan relations as well as enhancing its military relations with Chad.

-Contemporary Relations
+Contemporary relations

 China and Chad are working to expand their bilateral cooperation in the development of infrastructure, trade, and investment.
-More recently, Xi Jinping has offered China's assistance to Chad in strengthening its counter-terrorism efforts to ensure stability.
+More recently, General Secretary of the Chinese Communist Party Xi Jinping has offered China's assistance to Chad in strengthening its counter-terrorism efforts to ensure stability.

-Impacts of Covid-19 on China-Chadian Relations
+Impacts of Covid-19

-The COVID-19 Pandemic has introduced tension into the relations between African nations and China.
+The COVID-19 pandemic has introduced tension into the relations between African nations and China.
 China has been reluctant to support the G-20's decision to suspend payments on debt through the end of the year.

 During the 1990s, thousands of African Expatriates moved to China, especially to the city of Guangzhou, for better opportunities.
 Discrimination against their communities has been previously documented.
 However, the pandemic has raised new concerns.
 In China, Chadians and other Africans have been evicted from their residences, repeatedly tested for COVID-19, and forced to isolate based on their race.
 China has downplayed the situation, but multiple African ambassadors and representatives of the African Union, of which Chad is a member, have vocally complained to Beijing after incidents were posted on social media.
 In response, Zhao Lijian, a Foreign Ministry spokesperson, issued conciliatory remarks calling for unity.

 The first case of COVID-19 in Chad occurred on March 19, 2020.
 The head of China's medical team in Chad was invited to help coordinate the response to the epidemic by the Chad National Anti-epidemic Technical Committee.
 China is donating medical supplies and medical expertise to fight the epidemic in Chad.